 Usually, the costs will change proportionately to changes in the investment amount, but this does not apply to minimum or maximum prices or to fixed prices (i.e. costs expressed as an absolute amount).
+Please note the cost information does not include any personal taxes that may be due, e.g. capital gains tax or withholding tax.
 Please ask your relationship manager for information on the transaction-specific costs before you place an order.